Willek10/ESAA-SectorFile/README.md

 - **Comprehensive Airspace Layouts**: Includes all relevant controlled and uncontrolled airspace boundaries.
 - **Accurate Waypoints and Fixes**: Regularly updated to reflect the latest AIP data.
 - **SIDs and STARs**: Up-to-date standard instrument departure and arrival procedures.
-- **Airports and Runways**: Detailed data for all airports within the EKDK FIR.
+- **Airports and Runways**: Detailed data for all airports within the ESAA FIR.
 - **Restricted and Danger Areas**: Highlighted for easy reference.

 ---